simonmichael/hledger_site/src/index.md

 my accounting equation actually balances!!! this makes me giddy (my mom's half of the family is all bookkeepers/accountants and I think it might be genetic)
 --gnidan

+I just donated to Simon Michael because #hledger literally keeps me financially sane.
+--Davide Aversa

+After two weeks of using #PlainTextAccounting (double-entry bookkeeping) w/ #hledger, I couldn't be happier.
+So many things I couldn't record and evaluate with my old single-entry (income-expense) system are now a piece of cake!
+Best of all, multiple open source apps (hledger, etc.) exist & reports can be exported in many formats.

 `;
 const quotes = quotesmd.trim().split('\n\n').map(q => q.replace(/^\*|\*$/g, '').trim());
 </script>